ntheile/blockusign/README.md

 `npm install -g ionic@latest`

-It also uses electron to wrap up as a desktop app
+It also uses electron to wrap up as a desktop app (*electron code not written yet for auth)

 `npm install -g electron`